reedrelaytransfertest/transferRescue1-rrtt/README.md

 # transfer
-Repo to test direct repo forking
+Repo to test direct repo forking, kept private despite in a public org.